 The library is now discussing whether to put the book back into the collection.
 It is seeking advice from the Department of Internal Affairs

 Kobo is the company behind the self-publishing service used by WHSmith that led to a few complaints about pornography, fictional rape, incest and bestiality.
-The company was quick to push the censorship panic button and promise to strip its shelves of
+The company was quick to push the censorship panic button and promise to strip its

 In an exclusive interview with The Telegraph , Kobo's chief executive Mike Serbinis said that the company has a responsibility, as one of the stewards of the publishing industry's transformation to digital, to censor its catalogue.

 It has had staff working around the clock since Saturday to remove supposedly offensive material that violates the usual vague terms and conditions of Kobo's content policy.
-It is also conducting a thorough review of Kobo's self-publishing catalogue,
+It is also conducting a thorough review of Kobo's self-publishing

-which includes several hundred thousand titles, to ensure that all authors and publishers are complying with its censorship policies.
+catalogue, which includes several hundred thousand titles, to ensure that all authors and publishers are complying with its censorship policies.

 Meanwhile, thousands of adult-book lovers have signed a petition on Change.org calling on e-book retailers to stop removing erotica from their online stores.